 Like in the classical invariant theory, the pseudogroup actions possess the algebra $\A$ of differential invariants, which are simply the invariant functions of the prolonged action in jets $\vp^{(k)}\in\op{Diff}_\text{loc}(J^k)$, $\vp\in G$, for all $k$.
 Generally the number of independent differential invariants is infinite.
-But micro-locally $\A$ can be finitely generated via Lie approach with a finite number of invariant derivations and a finite number of differential invariants, or via Tresse method using differentiation of some invariants by the others (see \S\ref{S14}).
+But micro-locally $\A$ can be finitely generated via the Lie approach with a finite number of invariant derivations and a finite number of differential invariants, or via the Tresse method using differentiation of some invariants by the others (see \S\ref{S14}).

 We call a closed subset $S\subset J^k$ {\it Zariski closed\/} if its intersection $S_a$ with every fiber $J^k_a$, $a\in M$, is Zariski closed.
-The same concerns subsets $S\subset\E^k$ in algebraic differential equations.
-If $S$ is $G$-invariant, its projection to the base shall be the whole $M$ (the action is assumed transitive).
+The same concerns subsets $S\subset\E^k$.
+If $S$ is $G$-invariant, it projects onto $M$ (the action is assumed transitive).
 Formally integrable equations correspond to compatible systems and are discussed in \S1.

-Our first result is the analog of Cartan-Kuranishi theorem (that regularity is guaranteed by a finite number of conditions) for pseudogroup actions.
+Our first result is the analog of the Cartan-Kuranishi theorem (that regularity is guaranteed by a finite number of conditions) for pseudogroup actions.

 \begin{theorem} Consider an algebraic action of a pseudogroup $G$ on a formally integrable irreducible differential equation $\E$ over $M$.
 Suppose $G$ acts transitively on $M$.
-Then there exists a number $l$ and a Zariski closed invariant proper subset $S_l\subset\E^l$ such that the action is regular in $\pi_{\infty,l}^{-1}(\E^l\setminus S_l)\subset\E^\infty$, i.e. for any $k\ge l$ the orbits of $G^k$ on $\E^k\setminus\pi_{k,l}^{-1}(S_l)$ are closed, have the same dimension and algebraically fiber the space.
-Thus there exists a rational geometric quotient
+Then there exists a number $l$ and a Zariski closed invariant proper subset $S_l\subset\E^l$ such that the action is regular in $\pi_{\infty,l}^{-1}(\E^l\setminus S_l)\subset\E^\infty$, i.e.\ $\E^k\setminus\pi_{k,l}^{-1}(S_l)$ for any $k\ge l$ is algebraically fibered by the orbits of $G^k$ (in particular the orbits are closed and have the same dimension).
+In other words, there exists a rational geometric quotient

 \end{theorem}